Multivariate Poisson intensity estimation via low-rank tensor decomposition: Introduction

 \section{Introduction}

-Spatial point processes model random collections of events occurring in a given domain $\mathbb{X} \subset \mathbb R^D$ with dimension $D \geq 1$, and they are fundamental in various scientific fields such as biology, neuroscience, epidemiology, seismology, economics, and finance.
-Examples include forest fires \citep{stoyan2000recent,waagepetersen2008estimating,moller2010structured}, earthquarks \citep{bray2013assessment}, crime incidents across a city \citep{baddeley2021analysing} and financial transactions in global markets \citep{bauwens2009modelling}.
+Inhomogeneous point processes model random collections of events in a domain $\mathbb{X}\subset\mathbb{R}^D$ and play a central role in astronomy, biology, neuroscience, epidemiology, seismology, economics, and finance.
+Classical examples include forest fires \citep{stoyan2000recent,waagepetersen2008estimating,moller2010structured}, earthquakes \citep{bray2013assessment}, crime incidents \citep{baddeley2021analysing}, and financial transactions \citep{bauwens2009modelling,jevtic2014class}.
+In many contemporary applications, the events are inherently multivariate: seismic catalogs on (longitude, latitude, depth, magnitude), optionally augmented by focal-mechanism or stress-drop attributes; X-ray astronomy photon events on (position, time, energy) \citep{cash1979parameter,park2006bayesian}; and ecological or neuroimaging point patterns in three-dimensional physical space enriched with continuous attributes such as diameter, orientation, or activation level.

-Central to the spatial point process models is the intensity functions $\lambda^*: \mathbb{X} \to \mathbb{R}_+$, which specifies the expected number of events per unit area at each location $x \in \mathbb{X} \subset \mathbb{R}^D$.
-Accurate estimation of this function is key for understanding the underlying structure of a spatial point process and for computing higher-order statistical summaries \citep{baddeley2007spatial,baddeley2000non}, which explain patterns like clustering and inhibition.
-However, nonparametric estimation of intensity functions in higher-dimensional spaces ($D \geq 2$) poses significant challenges due to the \textit{curse of dimensionality}, i.e.~the phenomena that computational complexity and/or estimation error bounds depend exponentially on the dimension $D$.
-Classical nonparametric methods, including the kernel intensity estimation (KIE) \cite[see e.g.][]{gonzalez2016spatio}, suffer from poor convergence rates and high computational costs as the dimensionality $D$ increases.

-In this work, we propose new methods based on low-rank matrix or tensor decompositions that exploit the approximately low-rank structures inherent in intensity functions, which are modeled as infinite-rank tensors within function spaces.
-By focusing on estimating the most informative spectral components, our methods reduce both the estimation error and the computational cost compared to classical nonparametric approaches.
-We examine our intensity estimation under the infill regime \cite[e.g.][]{ripley1988statistical}, i.e.~the domain remains fixed, but the number of points within it increases.
-We provide nonasymptotic analysis of our proposed estimators.

-Specifically, suppose we observe $n$ point processes $\{N^{(i)}\}_{i = 1}^n$ from the common intensity function $\lambda^*$ that is a $D$-variable function and $\alpha$-times differentiable.
-It is known that the classical nonparametric estimation methods, e.g.~the KIE, lead to the estimation error $O(n^{-2\alpha/(2\alpha+D)})$ in squared $\mathbb{L}_2(\mathbb{X})$ norm.
-This rate can be extremely slow, when $D$ is large.
-In contrast, we develop new nonparametric approaches that reduce this curse of dimensionality by introducing an additional bias-variance trade-off in tensor estimation.
-To elaborate the intuition behind our proposed methods, we first discuss our approach for a two-variable intensity function and then generalize it to intensity functions with more than two variables. \\ \\ \textbf{Two-variable intensity estimation based on low-rank matrix approximation:} Consider a two-variable intensity function, $\lambda^*(x,y)$, defined on a domain $\mathbb{X} \subset \mathbb{R}^2$.
-A common strategy, based on the basis expansion, approximates $\lambda^*(x,y)$ as